Deploy your language models to production using ONNX runtime and the Triton inference server

-You are a Data Scientist who has finally trained a language model in a jupyter notebook.
-The model works fine, and you are happy with your results.
+You are a Data Scientist who has finally trained a language model and it works in a jupyter notebook and you are happy with your results.
 Now you want to expose it to the users so that they can interact with it.

-Data scientists and Machine Learning Engineer and researchers aiming to use their models in production should read this.
+This guide is addressed to Data scientists, Machine Learning Engineers and researchers aiming to use their Language Models in Production.
 It discusses the engineering principles of scalable language models APIs.

 Before we dive into the deployment bits of this application, let us first review some theory about language models.